 The sauce shouldn’t be too liquid and should just cover the vegetable and the meat.
 Cook on medium fire for 30 minutes.

 Add the potatoes, cut in half if needed and check the seasoning.
 Cook for another 45 minutes.
 At the end of the cooking time, skim the fat off.
-Then integrate the mangetouts and the peas, simmer for a few minutes.
+Then integrate the mangetouts and the peas, and simmer for a few minutes.
 Taste the result and take out the bouquet garni!

 It is ready to serve with some freshly sizzled parsley